7 Reasons to Eat Grass-Fed Meat

 - Lower in the saturated fats linked with heart disease.
 Saturated fats (e.g., cholesterol, triglycerides and low-density lipoproteins) have been shown to play a significant role in heart disease and stroke.

-For more interesting research and general information on health benefits explore the Eat Wild website.
+For more interesting research and general information on the health benefits of grass fed meat explore the Eat Wild website.